copyrite/LwotcMinimalText/XComGame.md

 * {{ COOLDOWN }}

 ## Arc Pulser
-Your Arc Thrower can target and damage robotic enemies. -{{ ARC_PULSER_HACK }} to target's hack defense on hit.
+Your arc thrower can target and damage robotic enemies. -{{ ARC_PULSER_HACK }} to target's hack defense on hit.
 * {{ AP1 ET }}
 * {{ COOLDOWN }}
-* Damage improves with Arc Thrower tier.
+* Damage improves with arc thrower tier.

 ## Arsenal
 The BIT can equip and fire heavy weapons.